Glossary of AgilityHealth® Terms

 Used to identify an individual’s role or other pertinent information within AgilityHealth®.
 These can be used to filter data within a specific team, as well as identify trends across teams among individuals in common roles.

 - Role is the function or position each person holds on this team.
 Role tags will allow you to add additional roles to your company that can be assigned to team members.
-You will also be able to edit existing roles to update them to your company's specification.
+You will also be able to edit existing roles to update them to your company's specifications.

 - Role tags also determine if team members receive the appropriate assessment questions (product owner vs. team members for the Team Confidence competency in our TeamHealth® Radar, for example).
 They are also important to ensure data at the multi-team roll-up level can be filtered for analysis.